My son has asked me to make him a DIY superhero shield.

 - Birthday party ideas – Make all the kids a shield for a Super Hero Theme Party

 - Birthday Gift

 - Playtime – My kids love playing with these things at any time, not just Halloween!

 Okay, so what do you think??
 Would your sons, daughters, grandkids, nieces, nephews love this?
-Leave a comment below and let me know who’d you’d give a gift like this to!
+Leave a comment below and let me know for whom who’d you’d love to make this DIY superhero shield.

 Download the 5 freebies!